Pipeline: The Surf Coaster: Characteristics

-Manufacturer

 Pipeline: The Surf Coaster is a surf coaster model manufactured by Bolliger and Mabillard.
 Though the ride strikes similarities with the stand-up roller coaster model, the ride was clarified as not being one, as stated by Jonathan Smith, SeaWorld's vice president of rides and engineering.
 Smith expressed at the IAAPA Expo on November 15, 2022 that the differences were that unlike stand-up roller coasters where riders stand "erect", the restraints on surf coasters have movement.
 The roller coaster is the fourth Bolliger & Mabillard roller coaster at SeaWorld Orlando, the other three being Mako, Manta and Kraken.

 Track

 The steel track for Pipeline: The Surf Coaster is approximately 2950 ft long and the height of the highest peak, the first overbanked turn, is 110 ft.
 The color of the track is teal and the supports are white.

 Theme

 Pipeline: The Surf Coaster is themed to surfing, especially surfing cultures in California and Australia.
 The park bills the launch section of the roller coaster as a "surfing launch", along with "wave jumping motions", which shift rider's seats up and down to resemble the feeling of surfing.
 Additionally, the roller coaster's trains are designed to mimic surfboards.
 The roller coaster's only inversion is titled the "wave curl" inversion, which is based on the "cork alley oop" surfing maneuver.